The 25 Best UK Beaches for Families

 The beaches are only accessible through four tunnels which were hand-carved through Ilfracombe’s rugged cliffs back in the 1820s.
 Kids love the adventure of walking through the long tunnels to emerge into the beautifully sheltered coves.

 There are charges to access the beaches but they’re not excessive and you can stay and enjoy the facilities all day or come and go as you please.
 There are toilets, a shop and café.
-The beaches are accessible.
 The tidal pool is visible 3 hours before and after low tide and the tunnels are easily walkable if you’re staying in Ilfracombe.

 Accommodation near Ilfracombe